-(5) RIGHT WHALE SURVEY OFF SOUTH AFRICA
+(5) RIGHT WHALE SURVEY OFF OF SOUTH AFRICA

-The southern right whale population visiting the South African coastline (arguably the largest in the Southern Hemisphere) has been monitored annually by aerial surveys since 1971 and since 1979 by a photo-ID survey.
-The results have been presented to several meetings of the Scientific Committee, such as the Buenos Aires Workshop in September 2011, where four papers were presented (Best, 2011; Brandão et al., 2011; Butterworth et al., 2011; Roux et al., 2011).
-Since its inception the photo-ID surveys have concentrated on adult females with calves: the catalogue (at 2010) stands at 1,217 adult females, of which resighting rates average 70% annually, leading to very precise estimates of population size and growth rate, adult survival rate, age at first parturition and juvenile female survival rate.
-The application of an individual-based model has now allowed estimation of the probability of females calving at various intervals (SC/64/ BRG24), which can be correlated in turn with the occurrence of oceanographic anomalies to determine the influence of environmental variation on reproductive success.
+The southern right whale population visiting the South African coastline (arguably the largest in the Southern Hemisphere) has been monitored annually by aerial surveys since 1971 and since 1979 by a photo-identification survey.
+The results have been presented to several meetings of the SC, such as the Buenos Aires workshop in September 2011, where four papers were presented (SC/S11/RW15, 16, 18, 29).
+Since its inception the photo-id surveys have concentrated on adult females with calves: the catalogue (2010) stands at 1,217 adult females, of which resighting rates average 70% annually, leading to very precise estimates of population size and growth rate, adult survival rate, age at first parturition and juvenile female survival rate.
+The application of an individual-based model has now allowed estimation of the probability of females calving at various intervals (SC/64/BRG24), which can be correlated in turn with the occurrence of oceanographic anomalies to determine the influence of environmental variation on reproductive success.
 The project has been funded domestically almost since its inception and has just completed a 3-year funding cycle.
 Unfortunately an application to the South African National Antarctic Programme for renewed funding was rejected as being geographically inappropriate, so interim funding is being sought to enable the 2012 survey to take place while an application is made for a new cycle commencing in 2013.
-The survey is scheduled to take place in mid-October.
-All images should be matched by 1 April 2013 and results ready for the 2013 Scientific Committee meeting.
+The survey is scheduled to take place in mid October.
+All images should be matched by 1 April 2013 and results ready for the 2013 SC meeting.

-(6) GENOMIC DIVERSITY AND PHYLOGENETIC RELATION-SHIPS AMONG RIGHT WHALES
+(6) GENOMIC DIVERSITY AND PHYLOGENETIC RELATIONSHIPS AMONG RIGHT WHALES